gbif/hp-grscicoll/en/road-map.md

 It should be noted that this approach would mean that one may not be able to aggregate counts across descriptors, as objects may be included in multiple places and thus double-counted.
 However, the primary focus is to support the needs of taxonomists looking to discover collections of interest or identify locations where individual specimens may reside.

-The Index Herbariorum has descriptor tables (example) `MISSING LINK?`, which would be automatically incorporated during the synchronization process.
+The Index Herbariorum has descriptor tables (See for example the `collections summary` tab on this [Index Herbariorum page](https://sweetgum.nybg.org/science/ih/herbarium-details/?irn=125976)), which would be automatically incorporated during the synchronization process.

 An API that exposes the descriptors as a Latimer Core document representing the collection will be available (likely in JSON format).